john-science/john-science.github.io/_drafts/2016-06-01-doctor-who-quotient.md

 > How well do you know the Doctor?

-That question is just a bit too timey-wimey for me.
+How big a fan of the show are you?
+And I don't want some timey-wimey answer.
 I want a number.

 ### The Doctor Who Quotient

-Your Doctor Who Quotient (`Q`) is the number of complete stories you have watched divided by the total number possible (263):
+Your Doctor Who Quotient (`Q`) is the number of complete stories you have seen divided by the number possible (263):

     Q = (# stories you've seen) / 263